chasesmith95/meshcache/docs/Introduction.md

 This is the *proof-of-membership* within the Proxima Database.
 The Proof itself relies on the Merkle root of the database, and is authenticated with the hash of the value.

 #### Audit
-The audit provides a *Proof-of-Correctness* for the entity that is being queried.This involves conducting a separate query query of data that is directly tied to the entity.
+The audit provides a *Proof-of-Correctness* for the entity that is being queried.
+This involves conducting a separate query query of data that is directly tied to the entity.
 For example, a transaction "audit" would return the block whose blockhash is referenced by the transaction, and a proof-of-membership for this block.

 ## Authenticated Datastore